 Good followers are often branded sipsip or suck up to authorities.
 Filipinos hate the tag.
 A sipsip does everything to get a post not deserved.

 I understand that there are suck-ups.
-To label everyone who commits to working well stunts people’s growth.
+Labeling everyone who commits to working well stunts people’s growth.
 Those with high potential find it risky to volunteer or take the initiative.

 We give too much value to pakikisama.